 From Madeleine L'Engle, author of the award-winning 1962 novel, to the film's director Ava DuVernay, who's become one of the most influential voices in Hollywood, the project's pedigree couldn't be more impressive.
 Storm Reid, only 14 and on her way to being a huge star.
 Mindy Kaling, OMG.
 Reese Witherspoon, always a force.
 Oprah Winfrey.
 Drop the mic.

-The story, which famously begins on "a dark and stormy night," centers on teen outcast—which always means actually quite special but misunderstood—Meg (Reid), whose scientist father, Alex, disappears.
-Joined by fellow misfit (i.e. future crush) Calvin (15-year-old Levi Miller), they set off to find Meg's father and encounter a fantastical, dangerous world.
+The story, which famously begins on "a dark and stormy night," centers on teen outcast—which always means actually quite special but misunderstood—Meg (Reid), whose scientist father, Dr. Alex Murry, disappears.
+Joined by her brother, Charles (9-year-old Deric McCabe) and fellow misfit (i.e. future crush) Calvin (15-year-old Levi Miller), they set off to find Dr. Murry and encounter a fantastical, dangerous world.
 Guiding them on their journey are Mrs. Whatsit (Witherspoon), Mrs. Who (Kaling), and Mrs. Which (Winfrey).

 The three missuses were chosen not just for their acting chops and onscreen gravitas, but for their off-screen status as forces to be reckoned with as well, in production and business.
 (Oh, and Chris Pine plays Dad, so...good choice, ladies.)